 The Godfrey Dean Gallery Shop provides space for local and prairie-based artists and craftspeople to exhibit, showcase, and sell artworks in a ongoing curated exhibition.
-On display now are paintings, drawings, ceramics, pottery, and jewelry from Paula Cooley, Michelle Dall’Acqua, Jocelyn Duchek, Louisa Ferguson, Garry Harris, Laureen Johnson, Val Morhart, Kelly Patterson, Jeann Spilak, and Barry Whitta.
-The artist showcase features new work from Edith Skeard.
+On display now are paintings, drawings, ceramics, pottery, and jewelry from Paula Cooley, Michelle Dall’Acqua, Jocelyn Duchek, Louisa Ferguson, Garry Harris, Laureen Johnson, Val Morhart, Kelly Patterson, Edith.
+Skeard, Jeann Spilak, and Barry Whitta.
+The artist showcase currently features drawings by local artist Parth Patel.

 * * *

 Hey there, myself Parth Patel, I am a self-taught artist who likes to make all kinds of artworks.
 I have been making art since I was in 7th grade.
 I was amazed by YouTube drawing videos, and I started my YouTube channel and uploaded my first video on 31st October 2017.
 I create because I’m passionate about art.
 Still, I’m not doing art full time, but I think I will be doing that sooner than later.
 If anyone would like to make a commission for an artwork, contact me via email.